 Planning Center has created a service called “Groups” that makes managing & contacting members of your group easy!
-Check out the video below to learn how to use the Groups App!
 If it is easier for your group members you can also use Facebook, or start a group text chat!

 If you have kids, we highly encourage you to get childcare for your group because it will broaden the amount of people who are able to attend.
 We want to do our best to make sure we have ample room across all our groups for families with kids, and it makes it easy to host childcare at your home for all families involved.